kpatl1/kpatl1/README.md

 I’m a software engineer attending UNC Chapel Hill with a passion for app development, problem-solving, team-building, and learning!

-🔭 I’m currently working on ATHENA -- A Apple Watch App built with a ML backend to detect instances of Rohypnol.
+🔭 I’m currently working on ATHENA -- an Apple Watch App built with a ML backend to detect instances of Rohypnol.

 🌱 I’m currently learning C and Java